Deadly Bangladesh fire shows lapses in development

 According to local reports, some 500 illegal stands were evicted from the narrow streets.
 In response, hundreds of legal shops closed in protest.

-It was not immediately clear whether the death toll from Wednesday’s blaze would affect the status quo in Old Dhaka.
+It was not clear whether the death toll from Wednesday’s blaze would affect the status quo in Dhaka.

+Fire officials had initially reported that 81 people died, but later lowered the number to 67.

+Russel Shikder, a fire department duty officer, said first responders had counted each body bag taken to the morgue as one victim, but that some bags contained only body parts, prompting a recount.

 On Thursday afternoon, shops had opened and the streets were crowded in much of Chawkbazar, except for within a police cordon where authorities continued to comb through the destruction left by the blaze.